Vinniezorp/ZO-RP-OMP-VIN-SCRAPYARD/README.md

 - [Dialog-Pages v3.3.0](https://github.com/Nickk888SAMP/Dialog-Pages/releases/tag/3.3.0)
 - [eSelection](https://github.com/TommyB123/eSelection/blob/db371eb137dfbf6eacab7c7eea661714fd722bde/eSelection.inc)
 - [ColAndreas v1.5.0](https://github.com/Pottus/ColAndreas/releases/tag/1.5.0)
-  - The Scriptfiles folder on this repo contains the generated files required for the plugin, you will only need the plugin binary and include file from this link
+  - The Scriptfiles folder on this repo contains the generated files required for the plugin; you will only need the plugin binary and include the file from this link
 - [Pawn.RakNet v1.6.0-omp](https://github.com/katursis/Pawn.RakNet/releases/tag/1.6.0-omp)
 - [PawnPlus v1.5.1](https://github.com/IS4Code/PawnPlus/releases/tag/v1.5.1)

 I use [VSCodium](https://vscodium.com/) for my IDE of choice when coding PAWN, with the [PAWN Tools](https://open-vsx.org/extension/southclaws/vscode-pawn) extension.
-This repository includes the .vscode folder which has the tasks.json file for setting up the ability to compile the gamemode from within VSCodium using CTRL + LEFT SHIFT + B.
+This repository includes the .vscode folder, which has the tasks.json file for setting up the ability to compile the game mode from within VSCodium using CTRL + LEFT SHIFT + B.

-Finally, the Zombie skins used in game were downloaded from [here](https://libertycity.net/files/gta-san-andreas/185232-skiny-zombi-san-andreas.html).
+Finally, the Zombie skins used in the game were downloaded from [here](https://libertycity.net/files/gta-san-andreas/185232-skiny-zombi-san-andreas.html).
 The skins originally came from a singleplayer mod called Zombie Andreas Complete.
-I have not included them skins used on the server here as they were not created by us.
-The skins can be added to the root of the models folder in your local test server, you will have to change their names to match those found in the artconfig.txt (or change the artconfig.txt in your local version, either or)!
+I have not included the skins used on the server here, as they were not created by us.
+The skins can be added to the root of the models folder in your local test server; you will have to change their names to match those found in the artconfig.txt (or change the artconfig.txt in your local version, either or)!